-- · Wear protective latex gloves and clothing, including protective eyewear when preparing or using Ardrox. - Ardrox solution is toxic and should be mixed and used in a fume hood, in an area with adequate ventilation or with an appropriate respirator. - · Extinguish all smoking materials and open flames before use.
+- Rhodamine 6G solution is toxic, and it should be mixed and used in a fume hood, in an area with adequate ventilation, or with an appropriate respirator. - · Extinguish all smoking materials and open flames before using the methanol formulation.

 BACKGROUND